painebenjamin/app.enfugue.ai/README.md

 ## Accessing the UI

-By default,the UI deploys two servers, one with and without SSL.
+By default, the UI deploys two servers, one with and without SSL.
 After starting the server, open a browser and navigate to `https://app.enfugue.ai:45554`.
 If that doesn't work due to your networking configuration, you can instead access the server at `http://127.0.0.1:45555` or `http://localhost:45555`.
 Some features are only available in a secure environment and will be disabled when using the insecure server, review the troubleshooting and configuration guides to figure out why it may not be working.

 ## Quickstart Guide